m7kvqbe1/election-polling/README.md

 ## With more time

-- If I had more time I would have added DocBlocks as I developed to the API code and really regret not doign this.
+- I would have added DocBlocks as I developed to the API code.

 - It would have much much higher test coverage.